Lenore Ulric: Broadway

-Ulric was discovered by theatrical producer David Belasco who first saw her in The Bird of Paradise in 1913, after Ulric wrote to him requesting that he see her on stage.
+Ulric was discovered by theatrical producer David Belasco, who went to see her in The Bird of Paradise in 1913 after Ulric wrote to him requesting that he see her on stage.
 Belasco, who would go on "fishing trips" to find new stage talents, recalled that it was often a long time between "bites," but he enjoyed the sport as he sometimes would "hook a big one."

 After watching her on stage, he asked her to audition at his playhouse.
 He watched her perform while he sat incognito in one of the theater's seats.
 "After twenty minutes," he said, "I knew I was watching a very talented and unusual young woman."
 He then offered her the leading role in The Heart of Wetona.
 He recalled: "Among the biggest I have ever landed is, I believe, little Miss Ulric: I think she will grow bigger every season she is before the public."

 Biographer William Winter called her a "born actress," someone who Belasco hoped would fulfill the theater's need for talent.
 Winter also notes that no one in her family had ever been involved in acting, adding: "She resorted to the dramatic calling not through mere vanity, the impulse of personal exhibition, or the acquisitive hope of profit, but because her natural vocation is acting."

 Under Belasco's management during most of her stage career, Ulric played a variety of female roles.
 Among them was her portrayal of Rose, a French-Canadian orphan, in Tiger Rose (1917).
 Winter says that Ulric's personality traits allowed her to play the role realistically as written:

 She acted in numerous plays at the Belasco Theater, all under the direction of Belasco.
 She played in The Son-Daughter (1919), a play about China by Belasco and George Scarborough, which ran for 223 performances.
 She played a Parisian street urchin in Kiki (1921), a seductress in The Harem (1924), and in one of Ulric's biggest hits for Belasco, the 1926 Lulu Belle, where she played a prostitute, a genre that spawned several Broadway hits in the 1920s.
 In 1928, she starred in Mima.
 Other stars who played at the Belasco during that period included Lionel Barrymore and Katharine Cornell.

 After seeing Ulric in some of her plays, British producer Charles Cochrane cabled David Belasco with an "urgent request" that he be granted the privilege of presenting Ulric at one of his London playhouses.
 During that time, however, Belasco had been writing a new version of Camille for Ulric to star in.
 According to one critic, "Miss Ulric's youth fits her peculiarly for the part, while her undisputed genius as an emotional actress justifies the prediction that she would be the greatest Camille who has ever been seen upon the stage."